nurjavier8789/discord-presence-js/README.md

 or you can copy paste the folder path
 ![precode3](https://user-images.githubusercontent.com/70767613/178675368-86a9e619-1aba-441b-84c7-189932192038.png)

-3. type `npm init -y` then install the package
+3. type `npm init` then install the package

 4. create new file and name it whatever you want with format `.js` [^1]